 Answer: We learn to get comfortable with being uncomfortable.
 Yep.
 Sorry if you were hoping for a better answer.

-In fact, not only is getting comfortable with being uncomfortable a way to help reduce the anxiety that comes with uncertainty, Jungian psychologist, James Hollis says that being able to live in uncertainty for long periods of time is a sign of growth and maturity.
-“Learning to live with ambiguity is learning to live with how life really is, full of complexities and strange surprises,” writes Hollis.
+In fact, not only is getting comfortable with being uncomfortable a way to help reduce the anxiety that comes with uncertainty, Jungian psychologist, James Hollis says that being able to live in uncertainty for long periods of time is a sign of growth and maturity; "it is is learning to live with how life really is, full of complexities and strange surprises.”